Learn how to write songs

 Verse 2: 8, 6, 8, 7

 The third thing we are going to discuss is assonances.
-Assonances meaning that two or more words share vowel sounds in different words.
-Examples can be found in the second verse in “Helpless” (marked in bold letters):
+Assonances means that two or more words share vowel sounds in different words.
+Examples can be found in the text lines in the second verse (marked in bold letters):

 Blue, blue windows behind the stars,